birdandhike.com logo

 Brittlebush is a common component of vegetation communities along washes, on bajadas, and on the lower slopes of mountains in the Upper Sonoran (Mojave Desert Scrub and Pinyon-Juniper Woodland) life zone.
 It can also be common component of hot, dry vegetation communities in the Lower Sonoran (Creosote-Bursage Flats) life zone.

-Typical form: ball of leaves with flowers sticking out.
+Typical form: ball of leaves with flowers sticking out

 Family: Sunflower (Asteraceae).

-Other names: brittle bush, inceinso
+Other names: brittlebush, brittle bush, inceinso, Goldenhills

 Plant Form: Small to medium sized, drought-deciduous shrub with a woody base and a rounded, much-branched form.
 A thicket of small branches supports an umbrella of relatively large, gray leaves.